 Diners must not to sit on tables or place feet, clothing, or hats on them, as to do so is both culturally offensive and unhygienic.
 Residents must not wear hoods while dining or going through the kitchen servery; unless for cultural or religious reasons.
 Residents must not enter the Hall or servery without appropriate footwear (socks are not considered acceptable footwear).
-Cell phones may not be used in the Hall over mealtimes.
+Cell phones is discouraged in the Hall over mealtimes.